-- 2 Students must take FYS 11 prior to earning 24 degree or equated credits.
+- required to complete the internship portion of CWE 31, provided their employer agrees to participate in course-related surveys.
+Permission must be obtained from the CWE 31 Coordinator or Department Chairperson by submitting documentation of current full-time employment.
+College Work- Study assignments within CUNY may not be used as substitutes for the CWE internship. - 3 Students must take FYS 11 prior to earning 24 degree or equated credits.
 Students who have earned 24 or more degree or equated credits are permitted to use the one credit as a free elective.
 It is highly recommended that students take FYS 11 in their first or second semester.
-This requirement will be waived for students who have earned 24 or more degree or equated credits at BCC or another college and transfer into this program. - 3 Students transferring into the program with 24 or more degree or equated credits will be required to complete only 60 credits to graduate. - + Department permission required - # HLT 97 is in lieu of LAW 98
+This requirement will be waived for students who have earned 24 or more degree or equated credits at BCC or another college and transfer into this program. - 4Students enrolled in the Lay Advocate option must choose from BUS 111 and TAX 11. - 5 Students transferring into the program with 24 or more degree or equated credits will be exempt from FYS 11 and only required to complete 60 credits to graduate. - + Department permission required - # HLT 97 is in lieu of CWE 31